Skip to content

 Elastic File System

-When to use EFS?
+When to use EFS ?

 Compared to block storage and object storage, file storage is ideal for use cases in which a large number of services and resources need to access the same data at the same time.
-Amazon Elastic File System is a scalable file system used with AWS Cloud services and on-premises resources.
-As you add and remove files, Amazon EFS grows and shrinks automatically.
-It can scale on demand to petabytes without disrupting applications.

-• EFS is an implementation for NFS file share
+• Sun created NFS (which is a distributed File System).
+EFS is an implementation for NFS file share

 • It is a great way of sharing the files between the two instances.